Anil Kumble: Early domestic career and international career

 Kumble made his first-class debut for Karnataka against Hyderabad on 30 November 1989, taking 4 wickets and bagging a king pair.
 He was then selected for India Under-19s against Pakistan Under-19s, scoring 113 in the first test and 76 in the second.
 He made his ODI debut against Sri Lanka at Sharjah in the Austral-Asia Cup on 25 April 1990.
 He played one more game in the series against Pakistan and ended up picking two wickets.
 His Test debut came in the same year when India toured England for a three-test series.
 It was the second test of the series played at Manchester and he picked up 3 wickets conceding 105 runs in the first innings and went wicket-less in the second innings of the match which resulted in a draw.
 He did not play any Tests until 1992.
 He picked up 13/138 in Irani Trophy against Delhi for Rest of India which ensured the latter's victory.
-This performance helped him earn a place in the Indian side that toured South Africa and Zimbabwe.
+This performance helped him earn a place in the Indian team that toured South Africa and Zimbabwe.
 It was during the 1992 Indian tour of South Africa that he established himself as a quality spinner, taking eight wickets in the second Test.
 He took 18 wickets at an average of 25.94 and with an economy rate of 1.84 in the four-test series.
 Later that year, when England toured India, Kumble took 21 wickets in three Tests at an average of 19.8.
 He picked up seven wickets for 165 runs in the third Test of the series played at Bombay as India went on to win the match by an innings and 15 runs.
 He was adjudged man of the match for his performance.